 Then there’s another important element: speakers.
 As mentioned earlier in our guide to buying your first vinyl record player, there are some suitcase-style turntables and all-in-one decks that take care of this but they can struggle to handle the workload.
 You’re supposed to be able to get lost in a vinyl record, to feel the sound enveloping you.
 That won't happen if your speakers are sub-iPhone quality.

 Expect to pay a wee bit for a decent pair (broadly speaking, ‘affordable’ in speaker terms is anything from £100 to £500) or take on the fun task of finding some old beasts that have a few runs around the block left in them.
-And while you’re at it, pick up a pair of the best headphones to get lost in your vinyl collection even when everyone else has gone to bed.
+And while you’re at it, pick up a pair of the best headphones for music to get lost in your vinyl collection even when everyone else has gone to bed.